Art Therapy for design block: The CD Cover game

 But stop!
 There’s one small problem with this, at least if you intend to publish your results anywhere, including back on Flickr.
 You’re using someone else’s copyrighted image.
 Just because it is on Flickr (or found by using Google Images, etc.) doesn’t mean it is out there for anyone to claim and reuse.
 No, seriously, it doesn’t.
 There’s basic automatic copyright inherent in any image someone creates, and simply showing it somewhere doesn’t change that.)
 So, instead of the regular image search you should find a way to grab a random image that’s licensed through Creative Commons for reuse.
 You’d normally have to muck around in the Advanced Search page in Flickr, but fortunately there are other options.

-Well, almost.
-As designers we need to take this more seriously than the average Facebook-wielding craze addict.
+One more note: as designers we need to take this more seriously than the average Facebook-wielding craze addict.
 Well, a little more anyway.
 When you’re grabbing your (Creative Commons-licenced) image, make sure it is big enough for the job.
 The size of a CD cover is 12x12cm, with an extra 3mm on each side for bleed, so the minimum pixel dimensions of your image, assuming you’ll use it to fill the cover, should be 1488px square.
 Call it 1500px for simplicity.
 That fills the area and bleed at the print-standard resolution of 300 pixels per inch.
-So, when you’re on Flickr and you’ve just jumped to your randomly-selected image, use Flickr’s controls to go for the highest-resolution version available.
-You can go a little under 1500 pixels if you like, but if it is under 1200 pixels in either dimension you’ll be falling below 250ppi resolution; not ideal, technically.
-This is the only reason you should go for another randomly-picked image.
-(Cue stern look.)

 You may need to crop the image to the standard square record or CD cover format, but other than this just work with what you get.
 The creative work comes entirely from the way you handle the type, not from ‘mad Photoshop skilz’.
 This is hard-core graphic design, or, to put it another way, design-geek fun.
 It is also more than a little addictive.
 Well, who hasn’t wanted to design album covers?
 This basically gives you an excuse to play.

-At this point most people turn to Photoshop, and that’s fine – although it really is not a good page layout package.
-Since you won’t be pushing pixels around in that image I’d much rather you used a proper DTP tool, meaning InDesign or QuarkXPress, or Illustrator if you prefer.
+At this point most people turn to Photoshop, and that’s okay – although it really is not a good page layout package.
+Since you won’t be pushing pixels around in that image I’d much rather you used a proper DTP tool, meaning InDesign, Affinity Studio or QuarkXPress, or Illustrator if you prefer.
 If you only know how to use Photoshop you’re not much of a designer!

 Make a new document and make it 120mm wide and tall.
 Illustrator offers bleed controls in the regular New Document dialog.
 With InDesign, use the More Options button in the Document Setup dialog (File > Document Setup if you’ve already closed this) to add 3mm of bleed all around.
 Or, in QuarkXPress, open the Guides palette, choose Create Bleed & Safety Guides from the popup menu and set the bleed gutter to 3mm.
 (This is slightly less obvious than InDesign or Illustrator, but it is part of a sophisticated set of guides-based controls.)
 You’re done with the setup.